leithdm/shooty-rocks/README.md

 ## Technologies Used

+### Miscellaneous Technologies

 - [VS Code](https://code.visualstudio.com/) - used as the primary IDE.
 - [GitHub](https://github.com/) - used for remote storage of code.
 - [TinyPNG](https://tinypng.com/) - used to optimize (.jpg, .png) images for faster loading.
+- [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.

 ### Front-End Technologies

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to provide content and structure.
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used to provide styling.
-- [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
 - [Google Fonts](https://fonts.google.com/) - used to provide font styling.
+- [Jasmine](https://jasmine.github.io/) - used for Test-Driven Development (TDD).
+- [JavaScript ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - the game is built entirely from vanilla JavaScript.
+- [Howler.js](https://github.com/goldfire/howler.js#documentation) - an audio library for the modern web.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - used to show site responsiveness.

 <br/>